EvanLDouglass/CS5007-Systems-Backup/a7/README.md

 * FileParser.c:37:  // TODO: How big to make this hashtable?
 How to decide?
 What to think about?
 * FileParser.c:55:      // TODO: What to do if there is a collision?
 * MovieIndex.c:47:        // TODO: What to do if there are multiple genres?
 (Also implement it)

+# My Answers
+*How big to make this hashtable?
+How to decide?
+What to think about?*
+My main goal in deciding how big to make this hashtable is to minimize collisions while also minimizing the space in memory that it takes up.
+However, I don't care as much about memory space as I do about collisions and speed performance because we are working on modern computers.

+Evan Douglass
+Started March 22 2019